moodlebox/moodlebox/README.md

 [![Build status](https://travis-ci.org/moodlebox/moodlebox.svg?branch=master)](https://travis-ci.org/moodlebox/moodlebox)
 [![Donate PayPal](https://img.shields.io/badge/donate-PayPal-orange.svg)](https://www.paypal.me/moodlebox/50)

-A project to build a Moodle server and Wi-Fi router on a Raspberry Pi 3.
+A project to build a Moodle server and Wi-Fi router on Raspberry Pi.

 ## The MoodleBox Documentation

-Visit the [MoodleBox web site](https://moodlebox.net) for more information about the MoodleBox features or any question about the usage of a MoodleBox.
+Visit the [MoodleBox web site][website] for more information about the MoodleBox features or any question about the usage of a MoodleBox.

+If you just want to use a MoodleBox, a [prepared disk image][download] of the latest released version is [available for downloading][download] and using out of the box on your Raspberry Pi 3A, 3B, 3B+ or 4B.
+Follow the instructions on the [MoodleBox web site][website].

 ### Asking Support Questions

-We have an active [discussion forum](https://discuss.moodlebox.net/) where users and developers can ask questions.
+We have an active [discussion forum][forum] where users and developers can ask questions.
 Please don't use the GitHub issue tracker to ask questions.

 ## Building the MoodleBox disk image from scratch

 > If you just want to use a MoodleBox, __you don't need__ to build the MoodleBox disk image yourself.
-Just [download the MoodleBox image](https://moodlebox.net/download) and follow the instructions on the [MoodleBox web site](https://moodlebox.net).
+Just [download the MoodleBox image][download] and follow the instructions on the [MoodleBox web site][website].

-To build a MoodleBox from scratch with this script, you need a Raspberry Pi 3, 3B+ or 4B (Wi-Fi!).
+To build a MoodleBox from scratch with this script, you need a Raspberry Pi 3B, 3B+ or 4B.

-1. Clone Rasbpian Buster Lite on your microSD card.
+1. Clone Raspbian Buster Lite on your microSD card.
-1. Create a `ssh` file on the `boot` partition, e.g. using `touch ssh`.
+1. Create a `ssh.txt` file on the `boot` partition, e.g. using `touch ssh.txt`.
 1. Insert the microSD card into your Raspberry Pi.
 1. Connect your Raspberry Pi to your Ethernet network and boot it.
 1. [Install Ansible](https://docs.ansible.com/intro_installation.html) on your computer.
 1. [Install `sshpass`](https://gist.github.com/arunoda/7790979) to enable passing SSH password to the Raspberry Pi.
-On macOS, use e.g. `brew install https://git.io/sshpass.rb`.
+On macOS, use e.g. `brew tap esolitos/ipa; brew install sshpass`.
-1. [Clone this repository](https://github.com/moodlebox/moodlebox.git) to your local drive.
+1. [Clone this repository][git] to your local drive.
 1. Create a `keys` directory in the repository folder and copy your public key into it, under the name `id_rsa.pub`.
 1. Get the IP address of your Raspberry Pi and change it in the `hosts.yml` file.
 Do not change anything else, unless you know what you're doing.
 You're on your own.
 1. Run `ansible-playbook moodlebox.yml` from the repository folder.
-1. Wait 30–50 minutes, depending on your SD card and Internet bandwidth.
+1. Wait 20–50 minutes, depending on your Raspberry Pi model, SD card speed and Internet bandwidth.
 You're done.

 ### Overriding defaults